Lod–Ashkelon railway: History

 In 2002–2003, a short 3-km-long branch line was built from Be'er Ya'akov railway station to the newly built Rishon LeZion HaRishonim railway station.
 This section is part of the future Rishon LeZion–Modi'in railway, which, beginning in 2021, is being extended further westwards to Rishon LeZion Moshe Dayan railway station on the Ayalon railway, as well as eastwards, in the median of highway 431, towards Modi'in and the high-speed railway to Jerusalem.

 In 2013, the Coastal railway was connected to the Lod–Ashkelon railway, enabling a direct passenger service from Tel Aviv and the north of Israel to Ashdod and Ashkelon, without going through Lod.
 From Yad Mordechai, the southern end of the Lod–Ashkelon railway, the line has been extended to Beersheba through the northern Negev.
 This extension was completed in 2015.

-In 2021 the section between Ashdod and Ashkelon was electrified the using an overhead line 25 kV 50Hz AC system.
-The section between Lod and Rehovot was electrified in 2022, while the remainder of the line, between Rehovot and Ashdod, is expected to undergo electrification in 2023.
+In 2021 the section between Ashdod and Ashkelon was electrified the using an overhead line 25 kV 50 Hz AC system; however, this electrification was not the Lod-Ashkelon railway as such, but rather a continuance of the electrification of the Tel Aviv–Bnei Darom Railway, which reaches Ashdod via Bat Yam, Holon, and Rishon LeZion.
+The section between Lod and Rehovot was electrified in 2022, while the remainder of the line, between Rehovot and Ashdod, underwent electrification in 2023.